Jovito Salonga: Activities

-Salonga was president of the United Church of Christ in the Philippines (UCCP) Constitutional Convention which took place September 1993 at Ellinwood-Malate Church in Manila.
-Always the nationalist, he persuaded the delegates to agree that the Filipino language text had equal weight to the English text.
-During the caucus, he was a calming influence and ran the assembly with a firm and fair hand.

 Salonga wrote President Gloria Macapagal Arroyo to warn her that the May 14, 2007, elections could turn out to be as "violent and fraudulent" as the Marcos-era polls.
 In an open letter to Secretary Eduardo Ermita, he stated that he saw Marcos in Arroyo, Ver in Esperon, but was rebuffed.
 Arroyo rejected the concerns raised in Salonga's letter which mentioned that her decision to call out the military to help stop election violence and killings would make the May 14 polls similar to the violence- and fraud-tainted elections during the Marcos regime.

 Salonga branded the government's move to hand back an American citizen accused of rape, to the United States authorities as "a raw deal and a midnight transaction", whose victims were "Nicole" (the rape victim) and the country's justice system.
 Salonga claimed that a raw deal was done against "Nicole" and the judicial process by Judge Benjamin Pozon and the Court of Appeals under pressure from George W. Bush's government.

 Senator Joker P. Arroyo paid him the highest tribute when he said: "Some people make history, others write it.
 But there is a rare handful who, in writing-and in speaking-make history.
 These are the ones who illuminate the issues, and in so doing move men to answer them with noble actions ...
 In our country there was Claro M. Recto.
 But if you consider the wealth of historical events surrounding a particular personality who shaped and even generated these events by his words, Jovito Salonga stands virtually alone."